Americans who died under mysterious conditions at Bahamas resort have been identified

 Once those examinations are done, the pathologist in the Bahamas will be able to determine the cause of death and resolve the mystery surrounding the sudden deaths, he said.
 Additionally, samples have been collected from rooms at the Sandals resort to test for contaminants that might be present.

-Prior to their deaths, some of the guests sought treatment at a clinic on Thursday for symptoms of nausea and vomiting, Health Minister Dr. Michael Darville told Eyewitness News Bahamas.
+Prior to the deaths, some other guests sought treatment at a clinic on Thursday for symptoms of nausea and vomiting, Health Minister Dr. Michael Darville told Eyewitness News Bahamas.
 He said they were seen and then discharged themselves.

 Multiple teams, including some environmental scientists, were brought in to ensure there is no public health issue, Darville said.
 When asked about the resort, Darville said the emergency medical team believes it is a safe environment.